 Program Description: Interns who choose this rotation will gain an understanding and experience in the functions of the Director, Clinical Director, and Training Director of a university counseling center.
 The Director will cover topics such as managing the budget, organization structure, staffing issues and team building, and navigating political issues.
 The Clinical Director will focus on developing policies and procedures, collecting outcome and clinical usage data, and working with other university departments.
 The training Director will cover flow of training administration, addressing difficulties in trainees, and accreditation issues.
 Interns in this rotation will also serve on counseling center committees, meet with Support Staff to gain an understanding of factors influencing these roles, meet with the Associate VP, and attend outside meetings with the Director and the Clinical Director.

-Program Requirements: Interns will have individual meetings during the winter break and during the summer with the Director, the Clinical Director , and the Training Director (for a total of 8 hours).
-Interns will have one meeting with the Associate VP and Dean of Students and will attend two Behavioral Intervention Team meetings with the Clinical Director.
-The Director will also facilitate a meeting with the Support Staff.
-Interns in this rotation will also serve on the Training Committee (meets quarterly throughout the year) and the Policies and Procedures Committee (meets 1 hour a week for 4-5 weeks during the summer).
+Program Requirements: Interns will have individual meetings during the winter break and/or during the summer with the Director, the Clinical Director, and the Training Director (for a total of 6 hours).
+Interns will attend one Behavioral Intervention Team meeting with the Clinical Director.
+Interns in this rotation will also serve on the Training Committee (meets quarterly throughout the year) and the Policies and Procedures Committee (meets 1 hour per week for 4-5 weeks during the summer).
 The breakdown of the total number of weekly hours for the rotation is as follows:

 Meetings with Director: 2 hours